Lumír Mistr

 Lumír Mistr (born 12 January 1969) is a Czech former professional footballer who played as a midfielder.
+In league competition he made 160 appearances and scored 28 goals across three clubs.

 Biography

-Mistr won five league titles with Sparta Prague where he spent most of his career.
+Mistr won five league titles with Sparta Prague where he spent most of his career: the 1992–93 Czechoslovak title, followed by four Czech titles in 1994, 1995, 1997 and 1998.
 A skillful midfielder, Mistr was the integral part of the club which won 1–0 against FC Barcelona at the 1991–92 European Cup on 1 April 1992.

 Mistr retired from playing at the age of 30 due to multiple health issues.
 He is married with two daughters.
 In August 2018, Mistr became a grandfather as his youngest daughter gave birth to a girl.

+As of 2022, Mistr was working as a security guard at a workwear company's premises in the Radotín district of Prague.